JadsonLucena/MediaTypes.js/README.md

-# MimeTypes
+# MediaTypes
-This is a comprehensive compilation of MIME types that is periodically updated through the following projects: [Apache](https://github.com/apache/httpd/blob/trunk/docs/conf/mime.types), [NGINX](https://github.com/nginx/nginx/blob/master/conf/mime.types), [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml) and [Debian](https://salsa.debian.org/debian/media-types/-/blob/master/mime.types)
+This is a comprehensive compilation of media types that is periodically updated through the following projects: [Apache](https://github.com/apache/httpd/blob/trunk/docs/conf/mime.types), [NGINX](https://github.com/nginx/nginx/blob/master/conf/mime.types), [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml) and [Debian](https://salsa.debian.org/debian/media-types/-/blob/master/mime.types)

 ## What is
 A file's extension has no meaning on the web.
-In order for the client to interpret the document correctly, the MIME type must be sent in the Content-Type header.
+In order for the client to interpret the document correctly, the media type must be sent in the Content-Type header.

 ## Interfaces